Emt12/command-base/README.md

 # Command Base Project

 ## Overview
 The Command Base project is designed to demonstrate the use of a scheduler to manage tasks in an embedded environment.
-It utilizes the Arduino(soon ESP-IDF) framework and is built for compatibility with ESP32 microcontrollers.
+It utilizes the Arduino(soon ESP-IDF too) framework and is built for compatibility with ESP32 microcontrollers.

 ## Features
 - Initializes serial communication for debugging and monitoring.